 Human Security and Equal Dignity (HSecurityED)

 Social control and policing combine firmness with respect.
-And social control and policing are the suitable concepts to apply in an interdependent "global village," not outdated concepts such as war, that were adapted to a fragmented world.
+And social control and policing are the suitable concepts to apply in an interconnected "global village," not outdated concepts that were adapted to a compartmentalized world, such as war against "ememies."
 The concept of war is outdated in a globalizing world.
 The global village needs internal social control and policing of its inner affairs.

 In an interdependent world, keeping "enemies out" to attain security is no longer effective.
 Keeping the world united is the only way to peace.
 And in order to achieve the necessary global social cohesion, old cultural wisdom can be used, see the example from Egypt further down.